ShannonSL/Ali_S_StoltzLimin_S_3014_CMS/README.md

 ### Installing

 A live sql server is needed to run this project.
-You must use a program like MAMP/WAMP, clone the repo to your htdocs, and navigate to it while the server is running.
+You must use a program like MAMP/WAMP, clone the repo to your htdocs, import the database to PhpMyAdmin (db_sportchek) and navigate to it while the server is running.